IrrilevantHappyLlamas/Runnest/README.md

 ![RealChallenge](/screenshots/Screen_RealChallenge.jpg)

 ## Deployement
-Runnest does not have any official release.
+Runnest is not finalized and does not have any official release.
+We therefore do not make any guarantees about its maintenance and being fully functional on every Android device.
 It is nevertheless possible to try it by downloading the APK at [this link](https://github.com/IrrilevantHappyLlamas/Runnest/blob/master/deployement/runnest-alpha.apk) or with the following QR code

 ![QR](/screenshots/Runnest_QR_Code.jpg)